 Affected: IC 8-1-2-42.7

 Sec.
 12.1.
-An electing utility shall provide reasonable access to the following information upon the written request of the presiding officer, OUCC, or any party to the proceeding:
+An electing utility shall provide reasonable access to the following information on written request of the presiding officer, OUCC, or a party to the proceeding:

 (1) Monthly unaudited financial reports for the utility for the historical test period or base period and for each month subsequent to the historical test period or base period.